Vientiane–Vũng Áng railway

-The Vientiane–Vũng Áng railway is a proposed railway that would run for 555 km between the capital of Laos, Vientiane, and port in Hà Tĩnh Province via Mụ Giạ Pass on the border between Laos and Vietnam.
+The Vientiane–Vũng Áng railway is a proposed railway that would run for 562 km between the capital of Laos, Vientiane, and Vũng Áng port in Hà Tĩnh Province via Mụ Giạ Pass on the border between Laos and Vietnam.

 Background

 During the French colonial period, the colonial government planned to dig a system of tunnels through the mountains under Mụ Giạ Pass to serve a railway line from Tân Ấp in Vietnam to Thakhek in Laos.
 Due to budgetary and technical issues, the road tunnel, although already under construction, was abandoned in 1950.
 In 2003, the government of Laos proposed to build this route after all.

 History

 In 2007, the Laotian Ministry of Transportation entered into discussion with Vietnam to discuss the possibility of opening a new railway line from Thakhek in Laos through the Mụ Giạ Pass to Tân Ấp Railway Station in Vietnam's Quảng Bình Province, on the North–South Railway.
 The proposed line would continue to the coast at Vung Ang, a port in Hà Tĩnh Province, which would provide landlocked Laos with access to the South China Sea.
 According to plans established by ASEAN, the line may also be extended via Thakhek all the way to the Laotian capital Vientiane.
 Both Laos and Thailand have expressed interest in the project as a shorter export gateway to the Pacific Ocean.

 The Vientiane–Vũng Áng railway would not only connect the capital Vientiane with a Vũng Áng port, but also connect China–Laos railway to this port.
 In 2015, a feasibility study was started, with $3 million from the Korea International Cooperation Agency (KOICA).
 It concluded that the railroad was a viable project and that the project was worth pursuing.
 The planned route is 554.72 km long, of which 102.7 km will be on Vietnamese territory.
 The study recommends the construction of the track for a top speed of 150 km/h.
 It is expected to cost $5.062 billion, of which the cost of the Vietnamese part would amount to 1.5 billion US dollars, borne by the state budget of Vietnam.
 South Korea proposes a public–private partnership (PPP) for the implementation of the project.